Erben der Schöpfung: History

 In 1998–99, Oliver Falk started to think about another project called Erben der Schöpfung next to his main band WeltenBrand.
 He talked to Thomas Rainer of L'Âme Immortelle about it for cooperation but unfortunately he could not join because of lack of time.
 This made Falk starting to work on his own on the compositions for the planned album Twilight.

 After a while, he was looking for a singer to complete his project and got introduced to Sabine Dünser.
 What was thought of as a two-man project got enlarged after letting Pete Streit playing the guitar on one of Falk's electronic/sample compositions.
 The blend of electronic samples, Sabine's voice and the e-guitar gave a unique blend so Pete became a bandmember.

 In the year 2001, their first longplayer Twilight was released after releasing the single Elis under Falks label M.O.S.
-Records ltd. The single Elis contains a poem written by Georg Trakl.
+Records ltd. The single Elis contains a poem written by Austrian Expressionist poet Georg Trakl.

 Following great liveperformances such as at the Wave-Gotik-Treffen in Leipzig (DE) Tom Saxer, Jürgen Broger and Fraky Koller joined the band and Alexander Krull of Leaves' Eyes and Atrocity took care of the management.